 - Black and Hispanic teens from lower-income households are most likely to face school-related problems due to limited internet access

-- 1/4 of black teens say they are unable to complete homework because they don’t have reliable equipment or an internet connection
+- One out of four black teens say they are unable to complete homework because they don’t have reliable equipment or an internet connection

 - 24% of teens with a family income of less than $30,000 per year do not have the necessary equipment or internet connection to complete assignments

-Additional expert research found that students that are unable to access the necessary equipment or internet connection to complete assignments must look outside the home.
+The study found that one in 10 students unable to access the necessary equipment or internet connection to complete assignments must look outside the home.
+This additional barrier to attend online classes poses unnecessary health threats to students if they’re unable to complete work from home.

 - 21% of black teens report needing to use public Wi-Fi on occasion to make up for the necessary resources not available at home